mviereck/x11docker/README.md

 # Known issues
  - Ubuntu 16.04: x11docker won't start from console without setup of `xserver-xorg-legacy`.
 This is a bug in Ubuntu and won't be fixed.
  - debian 9 and Ubuntu 16.04: Cannot run a second core X server (option `-X11`) from within already running X without setup of `xserver-xorg-legacy`.
 This may be solved in future with a setup of a systemd service.
+ - Package `kaptain` is not available in repositories of debian 9 and Ubuntu 16.04.
+You can use [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) and [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.

 # Questions?
 You can ask questions in [issues section](https://github.com/mviereck/x11docker/issues).
 Use it like a forum.